apache/mxnet/docs/faq/env_var.md

 * MXNET_SUBGRAPH_BACKEND
   - Values: String ```(default="")```
   - This variable controls the subgraph partitioning in MXNet.
   - This variable is used to perform MKL-DNN FP32 operator fusion and quantization.
-Please refer to [MKL-DNN operator list](../tutorials/mkldnn/operator_list.md) for how this variable is used and the list of fusion pass.
+Please refer to the [MKL-DNN operator list](../tutorials/mkldnn/operator_list.md) for how this variable is used and the list of fusion passes.

 Settings for Minimum Memory Usage
 ---------------------------------